Martha Lipton: Other work

+Later life

 Lipton became a professor of voice at Indiana University in 1960.
 While serving as a professor, she also performed in many Indiana University opera productions.
 Most notably, Lipton played the role of Amneris from Giuseppe Verdi's opera Aida in IU's outdoor stage production at Memorial Stadium in July and August 1963.
 In 1983, Lipton officially retired from teaching with the rank of professor emeritus.
 She continued to teach part-time until her death.

 Lipton died in Bloomington, Indiana, on November 28, 2006.
 She was 93.